 How iubenda Can Help

-Since iubenda’s inception more than a year ago we’ve helped create close to 70k privacy policies for websites and apps alike and have amassed over 130 pre-written clauses.
+Since iubenda’s inception, we’ve helped over 50,000 customers with their privacy policies and have available, over 600 pre-written clauses.
 Not surprisingly many of Google’s products have found their way in there.